xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add scheduling resources.md

 ## Add scheduling resources { .section}

-1. Enter the dataworks management console as a developer, and click **Enter workspace** in the corresponding project action bar.
+1. Enter the DataWorks management console as a developer, and click **Enter workspace** in the corresponding project action bar.
 2. Click **data integration** in the top menu bar to navigate to **resource management** \> **new resource groups**.
 3. Click **Next** to **add the purchased ECS** cloud server to the Resource Group in the Add Server dialog box.